Prune belly syndrome

-Some newborns survive and can develop normally or continue to have many medical and developmental problems.
+Some newborns survive and can develop normally.
+Others continue to have many medical and developmental problems.

 Complications depend on the related problems.
 The most common are:

-- Bone deformities (, dislocated hip, missing limb or digit, )
+- Bone deformities (, dislocated hip, missing limb, finger, or toe, )

 Undescended testicles can lead to infertility or cancer.